ocaml/merlin/doc/dev/PROTOCOL.md

 }
 ```

-If processing succeeded, class is "return" and "value" is defied by the
+If processing succeeded, class is "return" and "value" is defined by the
 command.
 Otherwise, value is a string:
 - "exception" means something bad happened to Merlin, you should fill a bug
   report